 Alternative putting mats review

 If you want to learn more check out our full WellPutt putting mat review.
-Or for a full run down of the best putting greens check out our best indoor putting mats review.
+Or for a full rundown of the best putting mats check out this review.
 That concluding our putting mat review, next onto a great putting aid you can use when you practice putting indoors.

 The Puttout pressure trainer is one of the hottest putting training aids on the market.
 It aims to simulate the way a golf ball interacts with a real golf hole, allowing a simple way to practice putting at home.

 The parabolic curve simulates a real golf hole – putts that enter the side of the ramp, at too fast a speed, fall away just like a lipped-out putt.
 Only putts that hit the middle of the ramp, or well-paced putts that hit towards the side of the ramp will roll back to you.

 The second useful aspect of this ramp is that putts are returned to you the same distance that they would travel past the hole.
 This gives you some additional feedback on your pace putting.

 Golf Insider geek – This is a really nice feature of the Puttout Trainer.
 It’s not vodoo science, it’s simply the conservation of energy and free-fall equations.
 If we throw a golf ball up into the air/roll it up the ramp the golf ball’s kinetic energy (movement) is stored as potential energy (height).
 This energy is then released as the ball falls/rolls back down – no energy is lost.
 If we want to be really pedantic we would say the Puttout Trainer returns the golf ball the same distance it would have travelled past minus lost energy (friction, noise and heat) which means we lose a fraction of distance than if it rolled straight past.
 Overall, it provides great feedback on pace putting.